bnb-chain/go-sdk/ReadMe.md

 * **e2e** - end-to-end test package for go-sdk developer.
 For common users, it is also a good reference to use go-sdk.
 * **keys** - implement `KeyManage` to manage private key and accounts.
 * **types** - core type of Binance Chain, such as `coin`, `account`, `tx` and `msg`.

+## Disclaimer
+**This branch is under active development, all subject to potential future change without notification and not ready for production use.
+The code and security audit have not been fully completed and not ready for any bug bounty.**

 ## Install